Updated: 11/30/23

 If you need help with your LLC’s online presence, we have a domain name service to help you find and purchase a domain name for your company.
 We can also help you create an affordable business website and provide domain name privacy.

-That’s why one of the factors in choosing your business name will likely be choosing one that pairs well with an available domain name you can use for your website.
+One of the factors in choosing your business name will likely be choosing one that pairs well with an available domain name you can use for your website.
 If you can’t find any available URLs that are even close to what your desired business name is, you may want to consider another business name.

 We have a domain name checker to help you see what names are available on the web.

-As we said above, it’s wise to check as many sources as possible to ensure your desired business name isn’t trademarked.
+It’s wise to check as many sources as possible to ensure your desired business name isn’t trademarked.
 You may also want to pursue getting a trademark of your own for your business name or logo.

 A trademark can be a word, phrase, symbol, design, or any combination of such.
 It’s used to identify your goods as yours and to distinguish your products from others.
 A service mark is similar but is used for advertising services instead of goods.
 It also sets your services apart from competitors.